GalAvineri/ISIC-Archive-Downloader/README.md

 # Instructions
 1.  download or clone the repository
-2.  run download_dataset.py with the number of images currently available in the ISIC Archive
+2.  run download_dataset.py with the number of images you would like to download.
     e.g `python download_dataset 13000`
+    If you would like to download the entire ISIC archive, just enter the current number of images the archive possess.
 3.  (optional)
     You can change the default directories which the images and their descriptions will be downloaded to.
     `python download_dataset 13000 --images-dir /Data/Images --descs-dir /Data/Descriptions`